nicolemne/studio-north-project/README.md

 ### Imagery

-As the studio is located in a rural forest-y area in northern Sweden, I've chosen to use images that gives a warm and earthy feel.
+As the studio is located in a rural forest area in northern Sweden, I've chosen to use images that gives a warm and earthy feel.

 ### Wireframes